The Mystery that befell the town of Hull England

 The church also ran 'hospitals' for poor people.
 In the Middle Ages there was a Carthusian priory (a small abbey) in Hull and a 'hospital' run by the monks.
 A brief history of Hull

-The monks ran several hospitals and they had close contact with the diseased and that is how they caught the disease.
-Exactly the same thing happened during the last Viking trip to Vinland.
+The monks ran several hospitals and they had close contact with the diseased and that is how they caught it.
+I recalled that exactly the same thing happened during the last Viking trip to Vinland.
 Everyone who took care of those who were ill also contracted the disease and they all died.

 There were also many fishermen.
 They sailed to the icy waters around Iceland.